-With sports betting becoming increasingly popular and the advent of technological developments which make it possible for anyone to bet online safely, becoming a bookmaker is peaking the interest of individuals from all walks of life.
+With sports betting becoming increasingly popular and the advent of technological developments that make it possible for anyone to bet online safely, becoming a bookmaker for dummies is piquing the interest of individuals from all walks of life.

 Simple Steps to Success

 Due to the overwhelming amount of questions we receive on a weekly basis, we have taken it upon ourselves to compile some of the basic bookmaking guidelines for dummies.
 Without further ado, we present the ‘how to be a bookie for dummies” handbook.

 Step 1 – Allocate Time